ourzora/zora-docs/README.md

 6. If there is a relevant tag like "typo", "bug", or "enhancement", include the tag in the PR.

 ### A standard flow to set up a fork
-Set up your fork with the following terminal commands, or an alteration of them to suit your enviornment:
+Set up your fork with the following terminal commands, or an alteration of them to suit your environment:

 ```cd zora-docs
 git remote add upstream https://github.com/ourzora/zora-docs.git